Summer Camp 2022 is Now Full

 All children must respect a two-meter distance during the day's activities and will be made aware of this measure.
 Zen camp will adapt its activities and games so that social distancing between children is respected.

 All our counselors will undergo special training concerning the measures to be taken with COVID-19, in order to ensure the safety of all children.

-All swims take place at the General Burns Outdoor Public Pool under the supervision of city lifeguards.
+All swims take place at the General Burns Outdoor Public Pool and Mooney's Bay under the supervision of city lifeguards.
 The following City of Ottawa rules apply to all campers:

-Ages 8-10 - Campers that do not pass the facility swim test must always be accompanied in the pool by a Zen Counselor and a life jacket must be worn.
+Ages 8-10 - Campers that do not pass the swim test must always be accompanied in the water by a Zen Counselor and a life jacket must be worn.

 Ages 8-10 - Campers that successfully complete the facility swim test must always be accompanied by a Zen Counselor.

-Ages 11-15 - Campers must be accompanied by a Zen Counselor
+Ages 11-15 - No life jacket or swim test is required.
+Campers must be accompanied by a Zen Counselor